 - With a long basting straight stitch; start at the folded edge; stitch along the length of strip edge, curving back to end at the corner.
 You will notice that it creates a half a half-moon shape.
 Leave the threads long at each end.
 Trim excess fabric away.
 Pull the top thread of your basting stitch to create gathers.

 - Apply hot glue to the top of your twig and attach your flower fabric.
 Twist and turn the twig applying glue as needed.
-Tuck the tail of flower at the base of bud/twig.
+Tuck the tail of the flower at the base of the bud/twig.

 - If you with like to attach a leave, cut a leave shape on fold; glue in place, wrapping around the twig.

 I think these look great when grouped together.

 Here are a few ideas on how to use them: